benbrastmckie/ModalHistory/README.md

 ## Overview

+### Time and Location

-The seminar will be held in the Stata Building, room `32-D831` at MIT.
+The seminar will be held in the Stata Building, room `32-D831` at MIT on Mondays from 2-5pm.

+### Further Particulars

 The seminar will be divided into the four modules indicated below.
 Readings will be arranged chronologically where primary readings for each week will be in **bold**.